-Our work here closely examines idealized cognitive models (such as Lakoff's) as computational datastructures, hence identity prototype effects are seen as expressed by algorithmic means in platforms such as the popular Teen Second Life (TsL).
-In looking at transcript data from an educational research project discussed below as a centerpiece for the article, such phenomena that define normative expectations and stigma (stereotypes, ideals, salient examples, etc.) within TsL become apparent and provide a basis for suggested identity models that enable users to move beyond disempowering expectations.
+Our work here closely examines idealized cognitive models (such as Lakoff's) as computational data-structures, hence identity prototype effects are seen as expressed by algorithmic means in platforms such as TSL.
+In looking at transcript data from Fractal Village, such phenomena that define normative expectations and stigma (stereotypes, ideals, salient examples, etc.) within TSL become apparent and provide a basis for suggested identity models that enable users to move beyond disempowering expectations.

-3. CONTEXT & METHODS
+3. METHODS